k2view-academy/K2View-Academy/articles/04_fabric_studio/27_web_productivity_tips.md

 ## Rename Entities

-Renaming an entity can be done from the project tree context menu.
-To do so, either right-click on a file and choose the **Rename** option, or click the **`F2`** key.
+Renaming an entity can be done from the Project Tree context menu.
+To do so, either right-click on a file and choose the **Rename** option or click the **`F2`** key.

 When renaming entities, Studio is making for you some of the tasks.
 For example:

 * When renaming a Data Product/Logical unit, all relevant files under it, like java packages will be automatically updated.
-* When renaming an interface file name, the name, which exists inside the file content will be changed, accordingly, .
+* When renaming an interface file name, the name, which exists inside the file content, will be changed accordingly.
 * When renaming a table name, will update its related population flow name.